OSGeo/gdal/doc/source/programs/gdal_raster_pixel_info.rst

     - ``dataset`` means that the position is a georeferenced coordinate expressed in the CRS of the dataset.

+.. option:: --promote-pixel-value-to-z

+    .. versionadded:: 3.13

+    Whether to set the pixel value as Z component of GeoJSON geometry.
+    Only applies if a single band is selected, and for GeoJSON output format.

 .. option:: -r, --resampling nearest|bilinear|cubic|cubicspline

     Select a sampling algorithm.
 The default is ``nearest``.